Do the Digit Insurance

 Gastritis is a medical condition where the patient’s stomach lining suffers from erosion.
 This causes inflammation and irritation to the individual's stomach lining.

-In a study conducted in 2020, researchers found out that chronic gastritis is caused primarily due to dietary factors.
+In a study conducted in 2020, researchers found that chronic gastritis is caused primarily due to dietary factors.
 Moreover, maintaining a healthy diet will hugely impact an individual's overall digestive health.
 Below are the best foods for gastritis that individuals can incorporate into their daily diet to either prevent or get rid of it altogether:

 1. High Fibre Foods